SJV-S/OpenCelerator/README.md

 2) *Dot column*.
 Any column name starting with "c" (corrects) are interpreted as the dot column.
 These are expected to be raw counts.
 This column will automatically be padded with zero values if omitted.
 3) *X column*.
 Any column name starting with "i" (incorrects) are interpreted as the x column.
 These are expected to be raw counts.
 This column will automatically be padded with zero values if omitted.
 4) *Time column*.
 Any column starting with "s", "m" or "h" (seconds, minutes, hours) will be interpreted as part of the timing floor.
 They will be added up in the background as the total amount of minutes, and automatically used for obtaing frequency counts.
 You can omit all these columns if you are not using the minute charts.
 For minute charts, you can use them in any combination.
 For example, only use the "m" and "s" column and everything will be converted to minutes.
 5) By version 0.7.0, it will be possible to add a miscellaneous data category.
 Any column starting with “o” will be interpreted as this data type.
 Unlike the dot and x categories, misc data is not automatically divided by the timing floor (if used).
-It is not possible to place celeration lines on the misc data points either.
+It is not possible to place celeration lines on misc data either.
 However, the same kind of custom data styling options will be available.

 ## Images